masalha-96/reading-notes/Code 201/class-01.md

 ### Expressions & Operators:
 #### EXPRESSIONS :
    * there are two types of expressions:
-      1. EXPRESSIONS THAT JUST ASSIGN A VALUE TO A VARIABLE ` var name="aya" `
+      1. EXPRESSIONS THAT JUST ASSIGN A VALUE TO A VARIABLE ` var name="Sohaib" `
       2. EXPRESSIONS THAT USE TWO OR MORE VALUES TO RETURN A SINGLE VALUE ` var area =5*2 `. the value that stored in area var is 10 .

 ##### OPERATORS :